 #118 Calling Coast Guard to report an accident in the sea.

-Consultation regarding illnesses and injuries that does not require ambulances
+Consultation regarding illnesses and injuries that do not require ambulances

 Be.Okinawa Inbound Medical Interpretation Contact Center

-This is a service provided by the Okinawa prefecture, that listens to symptoms on the phone and then gives you advice or refer you to clinics that provide services in foreign languages.
+This is a service provided by the Okinawa prefecture, that listens to symptoms on the phone and then gives you advice or refers you to clinics that provide services in foreign languages.

 TEL:03-6635-0233 (in Japan)